-Lab Exercise 7-1: Limiting the Number of Prefixes Received from a BGP Neighbor
+Lab 7-1: Limiting the Number of Prefixes Received from a BGP Neighbor

-Complete this lab exercise to practice what you learned in the related lesson.
+Complete this lab activity to practice what you learned in the related module.

-In this exercise, you will configure BGP to limit the number of prefixes that are received from a neighbor.
-After completing this exercise, you will be able to meet these objectives:
+In this activity, you will configure BGP to limit the number of prefixes that are received from a neighbor.
+After completing this activity, you will be able to meet these objectives: